Table of Contents Hide

 Virtual assistants provide administrative support to clients from their home office and generally charge $15-40 an hour.
 If that sounds like a fun side hustle you can set up shop on your own or jump on board with an established VA company.

-Anyone who has used the internet in 2020 can testify to the fact that work has moved online and lots of employers who have a need for assistants just hire virtual assistants.
+Anyone who has used the internet can testify to the fact that work has moved online and lots of employers who have a need for assistants just hire virtual assistants.
 The truth remains that the need for virtual assistant jobs for beginners will continue to rise.

 #2 – Customers interviews